 HOW THE PROJECT HAS DEVELOPED OVER THE YEARS.

 After the Last Train to Torrington ran in November 1982. discussions were held about the possibility of extending the Exeter to Barnstaple passenger service to Bideford.
 It was something that BR were keen to do, subject to the appropriate finances being in place.
 Eventually an agreement was reached that the track would stay in place for two years whilst options were considered although eventually the finances were not forthcoming.

-The image to the left shows the line stretching away towards Barnstaple a few months before it was taken up.
+The image to the right shows the line stretching away towards Barnstaple a few months before it was taken up.

 Around this time the North-West Devon Railway Preservation Society was formed with the idea of preserving the branch.
 In 1985 the Society was informed by BR that the total cost of the line from Barnstaple to Torrington would be £313,000.
 This comprised of £158,000 for the land and £155,000 for the track.
 It soon became apparent to the Society that it would not be able to raise such an amount within an acceptable timescale.

 Later on in the year the Countryside Commission came forward with a grant to Devon County Council, so that the County Council could purchase the trackbed from BR for eventual use as part of the South-West Coastal Path.
 Once the purchase had been completed, the County's first phase of trail development was the section from Barnstaple to Bideford.
 Consequently the track was removed by contractors during 1985.

 Before the line closed completely a branch of the Midland Bank (later to become HSBC) had been opened in the old down-side station building.
 This closed in 1984 but two years later the building was in use again as The Old Station Restaurant who built a fence alongside the platform edge.
 This enterprise was shortlived and closed in 1988.